tphinkle/tphinkle.github.io/_posts/2016-9-30-polystyrene-kcl.md

 comments: True
 ---

 In one of my research projects we pass particles through small microfluidic channels, and on occasion after an experiment I don't clean up as well as I should.
 Here are some chips I found lying around that I thought would be cool to image.
 The small spheres are polystyrene beads, and the solution/precipitate is KCl.
+For reference, the beads are 10 microns in diameter, or around a tenth of the thickness of a strand of human hair.

 Pictures: